-Squalicum Creek drains approximately 22 square miles, originating in the Cascade foothills east of Bellingham and north of Lake Whatcom.
-The stream flows southeast for approximately 10 miles before discharging into Bellingham Bay.
-Major tributaries include Spring Creek, Baker Creek, Toad Creek and McCormick Creek.
+Squalicum Creek is a tributary of Bellingham Bay located 2.5 miles east of the Nooksack River delta.
+The creek drains approximately 22 square miles, (originating in the Cascade foothills east of Bellingham and north of Lake Whatcom), and flows southeast for approximately 10 miles before discharging into Bellingham Bay.
+Major tributaries include Spring Creek, Baker Creek, Toad Creek, and McCormick Creek.

 Squalicum Creek historically provided approximately 32 miles of accessible salmon habitat (Williams 1976).
-It currently supports pink, chum and coho salmon.
-Spawning surveys and smolt traps in Squalicum Creek and its tributaries have also documented a population of resident and sea-run cutthroat trout, as well as occasional use by steelhead trout.
-Adult Chinook and sockeye are sometimes sighted during spawning surveys, although these fish are believed to be strays from nearby rivers (e.g. Nooksack / Fraser) that support large populations of these species.
+It currently supports pink, chum, and coho salmon.
+Spawning surveys and smolt traps in Squalicum Creek and its tributaries have documented a population of resident and sea-run cutthroat trout, as well as occasional use by steelhead trout.
+Adult Chinook and sockeye are sometimes sighted during spawning surveys, although these fish are believed to be strays from salmon runs of nearby rivers (e.g. Nooksack / Fraser), which support large populations of these species.

 The City of Bellingham was awarded Centennial Clean Water Fund Grants by the Department of Ecology in 2004 and 2005 to improve riparian areas along urban streams, including the Lower Squalicum Creek Restoration Project.
 In 2005, the City completed an extensive project to protect Squalicum Parkway from erosion, while improving fish habitat and restoring native vegetation.
 City-sponsored Washington Conservation Corps crews continue to clear exotic plants and weeds to ensure native vegetation becomes well established throughout the riparian area.

 Under I-5 before (left) and after (right) new stream culvert construction by Department of Transportation in 2014, awaiting part of the soon-to-be re-routed Squalicum Creek.